nammelie/nct-units/README.md

-# 🟢 NCT Members Registry
+# 💚 NCT Members Registry

-Welcome to **NCT Members Registry**, a simple Java application that lets you manage a list of NCT members by adding, removing, and displaying them based on their units.
+Welcome to my **NCT Members Registry**, a simple Java application that lets you manage a list of NCT members by adding, removing, and displaying them based on their units.

 ## 🚀 Features
 - ✅ Add members with name, position, and unit(s).